No. 23 K-State dominates Oklahoma State 85-46

-MANHATTAN, Kan. — Balanced offense, stellar defense and good shooting propelled No. 23 Kansas State in a blowout win over the Oklahoma State Cowboys 85-46 Saturday afternoon.
+“I got on our guys this morning because our shoot around didn’t have great emotion,” coach Bruce Weber said.
+“We did some good things and got some layups early and moved the basketball.
+It all goes back to defense and defense gives you a chance and defense wins championships.”

+The Wildcats scored the first 15 points of the game, forcing five turnovers.

-The Wildcats had no problems as Xavier Sneed and Austin Trice led the team with 12 points each and Kamau Stokes had 11.
+Xavier Sneed and Austin Trice led Kansas State with 12 points each and Kamau Stokes had 11.
 K-State had 10 players score.
+Trice had his best game of the season and went 6 for 6 from the free throw line after struggling in that area early in the season.

+“We keep talking about trust and he definitely helped his trust today,” Weber said.
+“Xavier was fighting the flu and you just have to give him credit to play and be one of our leading scorers is great.”

 BIG PICTURE

-The Wildcats will need to play at this level again Monday night when they take on Kansas with a chance to sweep the regular-season series.
-K-State is in control to win the Big 12 Title with four games to go.
+The Wildcats will need to play at this level again Monday night when they take on Kansas with a chance to sweep the regular-season series for the first time in 36 years.
+K-State is in control to win the Big 12 title with four games to go.

 This was the beginning of a stretch of playing the top three teams in the conference for Oklahoma State, which must perform better to have any chance at victory.